Imharry25/Excel-Sales-Finance-Analytics/README.md

 5. **Top 5 Sales Countries in 2021**
    - Insights:
-     - India led with $161.3 million in sales.
+     - India led with $161.3 million in sales, followed by USA & South Korea.
-     - Strong sales also noted in the USA, South Korea, the UK, and Canada.

 ## Financial Analysis